xmos/lib_audio_dsp/doc/rst/01_tool_user_guide/using_the_tool.rst

 For integrating with external tools, such as GUIs, the DSP pipeline can be exported to a JSON format.
-To define and enforce the JSON schema, pydantic models of each stage are used.
+To define and enforce the JSON schema, `pydantic <https://pypi.org/project/pydantic/>`_ models of each stage are used.
+Pydantic provides type hinting and JSON schema verification to ensure that DSP pipelines are valid.

 To convert a pipeline to JSON, the following steps can be followed:

 .. code-block:: python